Self Care for Nurses: 5 Nurturing Ideas

 - Focus on your future vision

-Keep reading to learn more about these self-care ideas designed for you.
+Keep reading to learn more ideas about self care for nurses.

 1. Take a load off